1.1 Introduction to Breast Cancer Screening

 There are models to calculate an individual’s lifetime risk of developing breast cancer and there are models that predict an individual’s likelihood of having a BRCA1 or BRCA2 gene mutation.

-The two common risk assessment models (Gail, 1989; Claus et al., 1993) were developed within particular populations, and may not be applicable worldwide.
-The Claus model and the Gail model are often used in clinical patient counseling and in research studies.
+The two most common breast cancer risk assessment models are Gail, (1989) and Claus et al. (1993).
+Indeed, these two models may not be applicable worldwide because they were developed with particular populations in mind.
+The Claus model and the Gail model are useful in clinical patient counselling and research studies.
 But both methods have their limitations, with the risk estimates derived from the two models sometimes giving different risk predictions for each patient analyzed (Gail, 2010).

-Several models have been developed to predict the probability of identifying germ line BRCA1/BRCA2 mutations, either in individual patients or in families.
+Several breast cancer models can predict the probability of identifying germ line BRCA1/BRCA2 mutations, either in individual patients or in families.

 These models have included using logistic regression, Bayesian analysis of genetic models and also empiric observations, including the use of prevalence tables, such as Myriad.